teknopaul/binjs/binjs/doc/api/Term.md

 ### setWindowTitle

-Set the title window of the terminal, works in xterm but not Konsole (potentially a bug)
+Set the title window of the terminal, Konsole by defautl does not show this, change the window title or the tabl tile to %w and scripts are able to set the title.
+Double click on the tab to change the settings.

 ### cursorOff